jordgarvi/real-world-it-ticket-simulation-lab/notes/01-network-adapter-failure-notes.md

 ```

 - **What it does:** Shows all network interfaces and their IP addresses on the system.
-- **Why we ran it:** To check if the VM had an active network interface with a valid IP address.
+- **Why I ran it:** To check if the VM had an active network interface with a valid IP address.
 Seeing only the loopback interface means no network was assigned.

 ### 2. Test DNS resolution and connectivity:
 ```bash